Bubbet/Risk-Of-Rain-Mods/BubbetsItems/README.md

 1.4.4
 - fixed disabled items hooks still running often ending up with an nre when trying to reference itemdef that isnt set

+1.5.0 - GEMO update
+- 4 new items all modeled by GEMO#0176
+- Jellied Soles - White Item - Reduces fall damage.
+- Recursion Bullets - Void Tier 1 - Increase attack speed for hitting bosses.
+- Shifted Quartz - Void Tier 1 - Damage bonus for having no enemies near you.
+- Zealotry Embrace - Void Tier 2 - Damage bonus on hitting enemies without debuffs on them.
+- reworked scaling configs to support multiple per item
+- added config for disabling the scaling configs in the tooltip
+- disabled graph in logbook for now